 If you're starting out from scratch and want to build your own Oculus Rift ready rig, check out Techradar's article below.

 Can I use the Oculus Rift on the PS4 or Xbox One?

 No on both so far.
-Sony is preparing their own PlayStation VR for the PS4 in October, so we're not expecting Oculus Rift compatibility any time soon.
+Sony has its own headset with PlayStation VR for the PS4, so we're not expecting Oculus Rift compatibility any time soon.
 As for Oculus Rift on the Xbox One, it's also a no, but with a potential 'maybe' further down the line.
 Oculus teamed up with Microsoft to include a PC/Oculus-compatible Xbox One controller with the retail release of the headset, so there's already a relationship to potentially build on.
 Microsoft's Hololens VR/Augmented reality headset has been very quiet of late and hasn't really been pushed as an Xbox One headset, leaving plenty of room for speculation that the Oculus Rift will make it's way to the Xbox One.